Lancartian/cc-bank/README.md

    - 10-digit account number generated automatically

 4. **Mint Currency**:
+   - Have workers create and sign books with denomination in the name (e.g., "5 Credits")
-   - Place items with NBT tags in mint chest
+   - Place signed books in the MINT chest (connected to server)
    - Navigate to "Mint Currency"
-   - Enter amount to mint
-   - Touch "Mint Currency"
+   - Touch "Process Mint Chest"
-   - Currency is registered in database
+   - System reads book names, registers NBT hashes, and sorts to denomination chests automatically

 5. **View Statistics**:
    - Navigate to "View Statistics"